TimesNet-Gen: Deep Learning-based Site Specific Strong Motion Generation: Methodology

 The backbone follows the standard TimesNet temporal block design, applying FFT-based period selection and multi-kernel 2D convolutions.
-We operate directly on multi-channel acceleration records $x\in\mathbb{R}^{T\times C}$ (N--S, E--W, V) at $F_s{=}100$\,Hz.
-Sequences are center-aligned: if longer than the target length, a center crop around the midpoint is taken; if shorter, symmetric zero-padding is applied around the midpoint to reach $(\text{seq\_len}{+}\text{pred\_len})$.
-We apply per-sequence, per-channel standardization and de-normalize outputs before computing time-domain losses to preserve the original scale.
+We operate directly on multi-channel acceleration records $x \in \mathbb{R}^{T \times C}$ (N–S, E–W, V) at 100 Hz.
+Sequences are center-aligned: if longer than the required dimension, a center crop around the midpoint is taken; if shorter, symmetric zero-padding is applied around the midpoint to reach the target sequence length.
+Finally, we apply per-sequence, per-channel standardization and inverse-transform the outputs before computing time-domain losses to ensure the original physical scale is strongly preserved.